L13/vscode-projects/README.md

 ![Projects](images/previews/preview.png)

-## What's new in Projects 0.18.0
+## What's new in Projects 0.19.0

-- Added groups for favorites and workspaces.
-Please read the descriptions for favorite groups and workspace groups.
+- Added tags for workspaces.
+Please read the description for tags.
-- Added `l13Projects.initialFavoriteGroupsState` to set the initial state of the favorite groups.
+- Added `l13Projects.showTagsInWorkspaces` for workspaces.
+- Added `l13Projects.confirmDeleteTag` for deleting tags.
+- Added `l13Projects.autoRemoveDeletedProjects` for reload workspaces or no cache.
-- Added `l13Projects.confirmOpenMultipleWindows` for `Open All` and `Open All in New Windows`.
+- Added `Edit Workspaces...` for workspace groups in workspaces view.
+- Added `l13Projects.workspaceDescriptionFormat` for workspaces.
-- Added `l13Projects.confirmDeleteFavorite` for deleting favorites.
+- Added `l13Projects.tagDescriptionFormat` for tags.
-- Added `l13Projects.confirmDeleteProject` for deleting projects.
+- Added `l13Projects.groupDescriptionFormat` for groups.
+- Changed values for `l13Projects.sortWorkspacesBy` to lower case.
+- Changed values for `l13Projects.initialFavoriteGroupsState` to lower case.
+- Changed values for `l13Projects.initialWorkspaceGroupsState` to lower case.
-- Changed `l13Projects.initialWorkspacesGroupState` to `l13Projects.initialWorkspaceGroupsState`.
+- Changed value `Simple` to `category` for `l13Projects.sortWorkspacesBy`.
-- Changed context group for `Open in Current Window` and `Open in New Window` in VS Code explorer view.

 ## Index